Boredom at Work

 • 100% sensor coverage

-Nikon Z50 Autofocus
+Nikon Z50 II Autofocus

-• Hybrid AF system
+• Hybrid AF system with EXPEED 7

 • 209 points (phase detection)

-• Eye detection for humans and animals
+• Eye detection for humans, animals, and vehicles (subject detection)

 • 90% sensor coverage